Into The Hive Mind: Sherlock Holmes And The Adventures Of The First Fandom

 At one point, Mary Morstan-Watson refers to Dr. Watson as "James".
 It isn't clear if Conan Doyle forgot what John's name was, or if she was referring to his middle name.
 Because his given middle initial is "H", some scholars (as well as the BBC's "Sherlock") suggest that John's middle name is "Hamish", the Scottish variant of "James".

 (It's more likely that he forgot.
 Just like the bullet wound.)

 "A Study in Scarlet" very heavily features anti-Mormon themes.
 One story features the KKK.
 I have no idea what Conan Doyle thought Americans were up to, but, in spite of this, it appeared he was supportive of Americans in later stories.

 Lellenberg informed me that 221 Baker Street of Conan Doyle's day was a part of the Abbey National Building Society, which employed a secretary to answer fanmail.
 Baker Street had different number and confines at the time; the current 221 Baker Street, where the museum is housed, was not a part of Baker Street at the time.

 "221 used to be within the Baker Street numbers for the Abbey National Building Society," Lellenberg said.
-"During its existence, [the museum] had one employee as 'secretary to Sherlock Holmes' to answer the mai.
-This was not the museum's location, which, in Conan Doyle's day, wasn't even part of Baker STreet.
-The convicted fraudster John Aidiniantz, who started the Museum, tried to take the mail away from the Abbey National, and today pretends to have been 221 Baker Street, one of its many deceptions upon the public."
+"During its existence, [the museum] had one employee as 'secretary to Sherlock Holmes' to answer the mail.
+This was not the museum's location, which, in Conan Doyle's day, wasn't even part of Baker Street.
+The convicted fraudster John Aidiniantz*, who started the Museum, tried to take the mail away from the Abbey National, and today pretends to have been 221 Baker Street, one of its many deceptions upon the public."

 The Special Operations Executive (SOE), whose headquarters were at 64 Baker Street, were nicknamed the Baker Street Irregulars by the British government during World War II.